Carlos Álvarez (footballer, born 2003): Levante

 On 12 August 2023, Álvarez signed a four-year contract with Segunda División side Levante UD.
+Later that year, on 31 October, he scored his first goal in a 3–0 away win over Varea in the Copa del Rey.

+América

+In September 2026, Álvarez moved abroad to join América in Mexico's top division.

 International career

 Álvarez is a youth international for Spain, having represented the Spain U16s, Spain U17s and Spain U19s.